-We are grateful to join in intercession with two like-hearted ministries in our region.
-Throughout the year, we will rotate gatherings between Sylva, Waynesville and Franklin, joining with the Fig Tree of Waynesville and MyHOP WNC in Franklin.
+For our first regional Worship and Prayer Gathering of 2018, we are grateful to join in intercession with two like-hearted ministries in our region, the Fig Tree of Waynesville and MyHOP WNC in Franklin.
 Our vision is to unify believers in our region to pray and encourage one another in the Lord.

 How You Can Participate

 Distractions are something all of us must fight.
-You can stay engaged with God by repeating phrases in prayer and worship back to Him.
-These phrases can be those being sung in worship or prayed on the microphone, as well as Scriptures that come to your mind.
+We can stay engaged with God by repeating phrases in prayer and worship back to Him.
+It helps to speak phrases quietly to ourselves out loud.
+This helps keep our thoughts from wandering.

-As worshipers sing and intercessors pray, this helps us engage in conversation with God.
 Simple phrases such as “thank You for Your love,” “help me reflect Jesus more,” and “grow my trust in You” are valid forms of worship and prayer the Lord delights in.
+You can also engage the prayer focus with phrases like, “let Your will be done in ________ situation” or “let Your Word go out and accomplish all You desire, God.”

 Example 1: The worship team sings, “We are Your sons and daughters, beloved of our Father.”